slebedeva/omniCLIP/README.md

 !!! careful: there is a bug which causes omniCLIP to use all available CPUs independent of how many cores for it you specified.
 Be wary of this misbehavior when running on HPC (uses 3200% CPU!).
 I run it on my local machine which has 30G RAM.

 0. Create environment.
 I added my conda environment but it is possible that .yml file won´t work out of the box.
 Use it as guide to see which packages to install.

-Also you need to compile viterbi algorithm (see below on how to do it, you need to modify CompileCython.sh)
+1. Compile viterbi algorithm.
+Modify CompileCython.sh to include path to your python (for example, for conda environment, something like `-I/home/lebedeva/miniconda3/envs/omniCLIP3/include/python3.7m`) and run it.

-1. Make database.
+2. Make database.
 My scripts are optimized to run with Gencode genome and annotation.

 ```
 ## get gff 3 and genome sequence from gencode and unzip